WellingtonShanghai/Y9-SkillBuilding/index.md

 Choose Two Questions From the Following to Answer:
   1. How does each of your chosen IoT examples impact people's life?
   2. Explain any possible disadvantages of each example
   3. Describe and explain one new IoT you think that is feasible to invent and will positively increase people's quality of life
 ```
 #### Task/Topic 2: GUI - Graphic User Interface

 ```
 Mandatory Tasks for You to Work out:
   1. What is GUI?
-  2. Using those three commonly used computing devices **Windows PCs, iOS devices, and Andriod devices**, explain their design intentions
+  2. Using those three commonly used computing devices Windows PCs, iOS devices, and Andriod devices, explain their design intentions
       * why the GUIs designed that way?
       * how they different from each other? why?
       * Pick one from the three GUIs, *list of things* you like about it and you don't like about it
   3. You are going to *res-design* one of the three GUIs above using a graphics software to suit your own needs and justify your design intentions

 Choose Two Tasks From the Following to Work out:
   1. Using examples, explain why GUI is important.